Oakland DUI Lawyer

-Under California law (Vehicle Code 23152(a) and (b)), it is illegal to drive while under the influence of alcohol, any drug, or any combination of the two.
-You can be arrested and charged with a driving under the influence (DUI) of alcohol or drugs if:
+Under California law (California Vehicle Code section 23152(a) and (b)), it’s illegal to drive while under the influence of alcohol, a drug, or any combination of the two.
+In Oakland, CA, and throughout the state, you can be arrested and charged with driving under the influence (DUI) of alcohol or drugs if:

-California DUI Offenses
+Types of California DUI Offenses

 You can be charged with a DUI for impairment caused by drugs, including controlled substances, prescription medications, and over-the-counter products.

 Few people take driving under the influence of marijuana as seriously as drunk driving.
 But although medical and recreational marijuana are legal for adult use in California, it’s illegal to drive while impaired by marijuana.